-Classic benchmarks are scarcely suited to measure and assess the performance capability of virtualized environments.
+Classic single workload benchmarks are scarcely suited to measure and assess the performance capability of virtualized environments.
 For this purpose, it is necessary to utilize the hardware resources of a server with simultaneously working virtual machines with different workloads.
 The one aim of virtualization benchmarks is server consolidation.
-In this case, the throughput of a set collection of virtual machines is maximized on a single virtualization host by means of suitable replication. vConsolidate (Intel), VMmark V1 (VMware) and SPECvirt_sc2010 (SPEC) fall under this category.
-Fujitsu carries out scaling measurements of virtual environments using its internal benchmark "vServCon" (based on ideas from "vConsolidate").
+In this case, the throughput of a set collection of virtual machines is maximized on a single virtualization host by means of suitable replication.
+SPECvirt_sc2013 (SPEC) fall under this category.
+Fujitsu carries out scaling measurements of virtual environments using its internal benchmark "vServCon".
 The other aim of virtualization benchmarks is data center operations.
 A server consolidation scenario for several virtualization hosts is assumed in this case.
 In addition to the throughputs of the virtual machines, the benchmark metric then contains ratios that reflect the efficiency of typical data center operations, such as the relocation of virtual machines.
-These benchmarks include VMmark V2 (VMware).
+These benchmarks include VMmark V3 (VMware).